 The UK plus-size industry

-The fashion industry in the UK is split between brands who exclusively stock plus-size clothing and general plus-size (from retailers who stock plus-size clothing along with their other ranges).
+The fashion industry in the UK is split between brands that exclusively stock plus-size clothing and general plus-size (from retailers who stock plus-size clothing along with their other ranges).
 As of 2017, the plus-size market was worth approximately £6.6 billion, according to a PwC report, and £4.7 billion of this was for female plus-size clothing only.

 When compared with the general markets for womenswear and menswear, plus-size clothing has experienced significant growth over the past few years.
 Reportedly, the plus-size market had a compound annual growth rate (CAGR) of 3.3% during the 2012 and 2017 period, while the men’s and women’s clothing sector grew just 2.4% in the same timeframe.
 What’s more, the value of the plus-size industry is anticipated to develop at a 7.1% CAGR from now until 2022 and potentially hit a value of £1.3 billion by 2019 — but why and what trends can we expect to emerge as a result?